reTHINK-project/specs/service-framework/syncher.md

 * childId: URL address for a child, related to an ObjectURL

 * data: JSON data for the object

+* identity (optional): information about the identity of the user associated with the Reporter of the DataObjectChild.
+Useful when the Data Child creator is used in an [Interworking Protostub](../legacy-interworking/interworking-stubs-development.md)

 ##### Event Handlers